dynamsoft-docs/mrz-scanner-docs-mobile/programming/ios/user-guide/upgrade.md

 1. In your Xcode project, go to **File --> AddPackages**.

-2. In the top-right section of the window, search "https://github.com/Dynamsoft/barcode-reader-spm"
+2. In the top-right section of the window, search "https://github.com/Dynamsoft/mrz-scanner-spm"

-3. Select `barcode-reader-spm`, choose `Up to Next Major Version`, then click **Add Package**.
+3. Select `mrz-scanner-spm`, choose `Up to Next Major Version`, then click **Add Package**.

 4. Check all the **xcframeworks** and add.